isocroft/beamzer-client/README.md

 ## Support

 Available on all major browsers including IE7 - If you discover any bugs, please log an issue for it and i'll surely get look into it.
+If you wish to provide fallback support for web workers in Old IE (IE 7 / 8 / 9).
+Then you can check out [https://github.com/calvinmetcalf/web-worker](this polyfill library)

 ## Credits